But that’s not what he finds when he looks outside.

 “Me too,” I responded.
 “Trouble is, it’s not part of my diet.”

-“Fortunately, it is part of my wrestler’s diet,” he said.
+“Fortunately, it is on my wrestler’s diet,” he said.

 If you enjoy reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It's easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about ‘Adam’ — Thanks.